-The Group has developed a sustainability strategy and is embedding this throughout the organisation.
-This roadmap takes account of existing homes, offices, supply chains, and new builds and includes consideration of energy and resource use, transport and travel, resident engagement, climate risk, biodiversity and responsible resourcing.
-A gap analysis has included benchmarking against a peer group of 40 housing associations that is intended to highlight the Group's current environmental performance versus aspirational environmentally safe levels of impact.
+The Group has developed a Sustainability Strategy and is embedding this throughout the organisation.
+This roadmap takes account of existing homes, offices, supply chains, and new builds and include consideration of energy and resource use, transport and travel, resident engagement, climate risk, biodiversity and responsible resourcing.
+A gap analysis has been carried out which has included benchmarking against a peer group of 40 housing associations that is intended to highlight the Group's current environmental performance versus aspirational environmentally safe levels of impact.